Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Bursun makes a commentary on the state of the world even pointing out Max parading around as a citizen tricking everyone and kills Xenos to suck the energy from his tail.

-Bursun/Spike realizes that Max has the advantage do to the collective support of his fans he shows everyone that Max too is a Cybervator by making him go berserk after semingly killing Minia/Xenos
+Spike realizes that Max has the advantage do to the collective support of his fans he shows everyone that Max too is a Cybervator by making him go berserk after semingly killing Xenos

 It is spike that learns who Max really is.
 Max is on the verge of winning while fighting along with tomasima and/or kyshumu who tries to stop Spike from telling the tail to inform Max by telling him the story of the xybrids.